 All Visitors Must Enter Malaysia through Airports only.

-Visitors Must obtain Visa Without Reference (Visa is issued by Malaysian mission in the respective country) or Visa With Reference (Visa is approved by the Immigration Department) at the nearest Malaysian Embassies / Consulates before entering Malaysia.
+Visitors must obtain a Visa Without Reference (visa is issued by Malaysian mission in the respective country) or Visa With Reference (The Immigration Department approves visa) at the nearest Malaysian embassies/consulates before entering Malaysia.

-Exemption of Visa is given to nationals of African countries (Angola, Burkina Faso, Burundi, Cameroon, Central African Republic, Colombia, Congo Democratic Republic, Congo Republic, Cote D' Ivoire, Equat.
-Guinea, Eritrea, Ethiopia, Ghana, Guinea-Bissau, Liberia, Niger, Nigeria, Mali, Mozambique, Rwanda,) who visits Malaysia under the sponsorship of the Government or as a guest of the Government.
-The period of stay approved will be based on the period required to achieve the purpose of the visit as a government.
+Exemption of visa is given to nationals of African countries (Angola, Burkina Faso, Burundi, Cameroon, Central African Republic, Colombia, Congo Democratic Republic, Congo Republic, Cote D' Ivoire, Equatorial Guinea, Eritrea, Ethiopia, Ghana, Guinea-Bissau, Liberia, Niger, Nigeria, Mali, Mozambique, Rwanda) who wish to visit Malaysia under the government's sponsorship program or as a government's guest.
+The period of stay is based on the period required to achieve the purpose of the visit.

 Conditions for Visa Without Reference (VWTR):

 Posses confirm air ticket back to the country of origin or current residing country or possess a visa and confirm air ticket to country of onward destination.